 Forest management in the form of thinning ladder fuels and reducing overall forest density will improve forest health and resilience to stressors.
-Currently, the stands are generally overstocked with small-diameter biomass; with maintenance, this ensures protection of the forest component, and therefore, habitat and biodiversity protection.
+Currently, the stands are overstocked with small-diameter biomass; with maintenance, this ensures protection of the forest component, and therefore, habitat and biodiversity protection.
 Climate refugia sites developed on the project area will serve as habitat in predicted drought conditions and will retain microclimatic factors needed to sustain existing flora and fauna.
-See the Planned Management Activities section below for more information.
+For more information see the Planned Management Activities section.